stephaniefenhua/personalSite/README.md

 Next time, I would create a wireframe or write a design document to organize my ideas and increase efficiency.

 ## 2. Develop a solid foundation before aiming higher.
-Even before my website had much content, I tried implemented a navbar using the Boostrap framework, despite having no experience with it.
+Even before my website had much content, I tried implemented a navbar using the Bootstrap framework, despite having no experience with it.
 As a result, I spent the next hours reading documents and figuring out what all that code I'd just copy-pasted did.
 I should've focused on finishing the most basic aspects of my website before tackling harder challenges, because while developing that foundation, I would have gained more experience with HTML/CSS attributes, documentation and frameworks.